-This guest post, from Megan Mackenzie, is part of our symposium on Meera Sabaratnam’s Decolonising Intervention.
-Meera’s opening post, with links to the other contributions, is here.
+This post is part of a symposium on Meera Sabaratnam’s Decolonising Intervention.
+Meera’s original post, with links to the other contributions, is here.
 If tweeting, please use #DecolonisingIntervention!
+[Photo selection – LJ]

 Megan Mackenzie is an Associate Professor in the Department of Government and International Relations at the University of Sydney.
 Her research is broadly- and humbly- aimed at reducing and, eventually ending war; it bridges feminist theory, critical security studies, and critical/post development studies.
 Megan has contributed research on topics including sexual violence in war, truth and reconciliation commissions, military culture, images and international relations, and women in combat.

 When I was briefly living in Sierra Leone I was invited on a boat trip off the coast of Freetown with a range of women, including a translator at the Special Court for Sierra Leone, a “high-ranking” official within the World Bank who was visiting for three days, a photographer, and a “low-ranking” UN staffer.
 At one point on the boat trip, we passed what is known as Kroo Bay or Kroo Town, one of the largest “slums” in central Freetown.
 The Nigerian World Bank official clucked her tongue, seemingly irritated, and said “things just don’t get better here – I don’t get it.”
 The rest of us sat in silence, including the local male boat driver, who may in fact have lived in the area.
 This woman was not asking why things “don’t get better,” what “better” might look like, or for responses from those of us in the boat – not least from the driver, who was silent the entire trip.
 She was making a declaration: “things just don’t get better”, period.